UnknownPug/DijaCZ/README.md

 ✅ Using a JS framework or library - jQuery

-✅ Using advanced JS APIs - Use of advanced APIs (File API, Drag & Drop, LocalStorage)
+✅ Using advanced JS APIs - Use of advanced API (File API)

 ✅ Functional history - Scrolling with back/forward buttons of the browser - if it follows from the functionatilty (History API)